hughjdavey/aoc-kotlin-starter/README.md

 ### Architecture

 * Inputs go into `src/main/resources` and follow the naming convention `input_day_X.txt`
-* Solutions go into `src/main/kotlin/days` and extend the `Day` abstract class, callings its constructor with their day number
+* Solutions go into `src/main/kotlin/days` and extend the `Day` abstract class, calling its constructor with their day number
 * Solutions follow the naming convention `DayX`
 * It is assumed all solutions will have two parts but share the same input
 * Input is exposed in the solution classes in two forms - `inputList` and `inputString`